hugofco/Discount_Calculator/README.md

 # Discount_Calculator
-A simple application, which aims to get a shopping list from a "supermarket", and display the following information: the list itself, their original prices, and their prices after a discount applied by a promotion or coupon.
+A simple application, which aims to get a list of products and execute the following tasks: display the list itself, the original prices of the products, their prices after a certain discount, and the amount saved after the discount.

 # How to run (Recomended to reproduce this application on a new virtual enviorment).